“Few Events in a writer’s life are as thrilling as the day your first book is published.” Robert W. Bly

 She is also a very successful producer in the reality genre, with five years of credits in network reality on top of ten years of producing credits in nonfiction, documentary and newsmagazine shows.
 She is part of the inner sanctum of the industry and knows things that no worker bee, production assistant, or contestant, could possibly know.
 Even the network execs aren’t in the trenches like she is: the shows don’t want them to know everything.
 It is that level of insider knowledge, and a sick sense of humor, that make her the ideal candidate to write this book.

 The Reality TV business is still going strong.
-The summer of 2005 saw 18 new network reality shows, many of them hits, and dozens more on cable channels like MTV and VH1.
-Half of the top ten shows on prime-time TV are reality shows.
+The summer of 2019 saw dozens of new network reality shows, many of them hits, and dozens more on cable channels like MTV and VH1.
 A&E has found the genre so popular that they have become almost entirely reality and FOX has successfully launched an all reality, all the time channel, FOX Reality.
-This topic is in the news right now because the Writers Guild is trying to unionize reality and change the Draconian conditions these people work under.
-Americas Next Top Model saw the writers walk out on strike this summer.
-The lawsuits and recriminations will likely go on for years.
+This topic was in the news because the Writers Guild is tried to unionize reality and change the draconian conditions these people work under.
+Americas Next Top Model saw the writers walk out on strike in 2008.

 “On Temptation Island we were required to work seven days a week with a 36 hour shift every fourth day, with no sleep, to keep an eye on the potentially horny contestants–even though they were monitored electronically every minute of the day by a team of surveillance specialists perched high above their island paradise in a scenario more CIA than Girls Gone Wild.”